Resurfacing Kitchen Countertops on a Budget

 The costs of resurfacing vs. traditional countertop replacement options

-Another alternative is quartz countertops, which is similar to granite but not as expensive.
+Another alternative is quartz countertops, similar to granite but not as expensive.
 That will run about $60 a square foot.
 The ever-popular granite starts at $80 a square foot, with specialty colors running as high as $129 a square foot.
 An additional problem with granite is the weight.
 Your cabinet base and the floor must be reinforced, which leads to longer construction times and costs.

 A fourth option, and the most expensive, is marble.
-Most contractors do not recommend using marble for countertops, because it is very high maintenance.
+Most contractors do not recommend using marble for countertops because it is very high maintenance.
 Like granite or other natural stones, it must be sealed every year and is susceptible to chips, stains, and cracks.
-It is also very expensive, running about $200 a square foot or more and repairs to this countertop material can be very expensive.
+It is also costly, running about $200 a square foot or more and repairs to this countertop material can be very expensive.

 Resurfacing a counter runs $30 to $40 a square foot.
 The entire process takes two and a half days.
 You can choose whatever look, style, or color you wish.
-Granites and natural stones are popular, as is solid color or patterned.
-Whether you are matching the color of your china or bringing in the look of limestone, you can get exactly the look you want.
+Granites and natural stones are popular, as is a solid color or patterned.
+Whether you are matching the color of your china or bringing in the look of limestone, you can get precisely the look you want.